 My name is Lidia and I’ve always been very curious about yoga and meditation.
 It started when I was pretty young and I began meditating alongside my parents and my older sister – I loved how quiet and peaceful my mind would get.
 As I got older, my curiosity and interest in spiritual things grew stronger so I kept practicing meditation and began studying about Buddhism and other mystical and spiritual traditions.
+I also started to practice yoga doing simple Hatha Yoga routines.
 I have always enjoyed activities that allow me to feel peaceful and quiet.
 Meditation, yoga, hiking and reading have been things I find encourage that feeling.

 As my own spiritual life grew stronger, my yoga practice too took a significant part in my life.
 I can’t say I am a yogini or an expert in Hatha Yoga but my body, mind, and soul have always craved for the practice.
 I found that meditation and yoga go hand in hand and that yoga is not just about doing the poses or relaxing the body – it’s a way of life that affects my whole being.

 In my late twenty’s , I began to practice Bikram Yoga and really enjoyed it.
 The heat was a gift – I really love being warm, so the heat never bothered me.
 The poses were a delightful challenge that I enjoyed every time I went to class.

 I then discovered Vinyasa and Hot Yoga which I practiced in Medellin, Colombia and now in the US.
 As with many other styles of yoga done in a hot room, the Hot Yoga practice I began doing in Medellin is a flowing Vinyasa style of practice where the teacher instructs in a series of linked asanas.
 This practice allows the body to get very warm and induces the body to sweat a lot, helping the body to flush out toxins while allowing for strength and flexibility to increase.